 If your case doesn’t resolve promptly, we will also file a lawsuit within the Arkansas statute of limitations period.
 In most cases, you have three years from the date of the accident to file a lawsuit.
 Failure to file a lawsuit within the allotted time frame means the court could dismiss your case entirely.

-Contact a Rogers, AR Tractor Trailer Accident Attorney
+Contact a Top Tractor Trailer Accident Attorney in Rogers, AR

 If you need assistance pursuing a claim for damages following a large truck accident, let the Cottrell Law Office assist.
 We have over 30 years of personal injury experience.
 Attorney Wesley Cottrell prides himself on providing you with the high-quality legal representation and personal attention your case deserves.